bedita/docs/source/endpoints/auth.rst

     Update logged user profile data with some restrictions.
     For basic security reasons some fields are not directly changeable: `username`, `email` and `password`.
+    Only exception: `password` may be changed if current valid password is provided in `old_password` field.

     :reqheader Authorization: Use token prefixed with ``Bearer``.
     :status 200: Get operation successful.